Ramadan In Morocco: All you need to Know

-Experiencing Ramadan in Morocco will surely amaze you, but before we dive into it, let’s talk about Ramadan in general.
+Experiencing Ramadan in Morocco will surely amaze you, but before diving into it, let’s talk about it in general.

-Ramadan is the fourth pillar of Islam and is a month-long divine religious event held yearly in the Islamic world.
-It is one of the most vital months in Islam.
-It was a sacred month in the Muslim calendar when the holy Koran was revealed to the Prophet Mohammad PBUH, “peace be upon him.”
-Moroccans observe Ramadan during the entire lunar month, like all Muslims worldwide, as they fast each day for the whole month.
+Ramadan is an essential month-long religious event held annually in the Islamic world.
+It is considered the fourth pillar of Islam and is one of the most vital months in the religion.
+The holy Koran was revealed to the Prophet Mohammad PBUH (peace be upon him) during this sacred month in the Muslim calendar.
+Like all Muslims worldwide, Moroccans observe Ramadan during the lunar month and fast each day for the whole month.

 Some countries depend on astronomical calculations to predict the date Ramadan starts.
 Yet, Morocco follows the traditional way at all times.
 This is because the officials watch for the first crescent moon to decide if Ramadan will start the following day.
 This is the most reliable way to determine the start date of the holy month.